Nasser-Alzaid/Aajil/README.md

 ## Overview

 This project explores and analyzes purchase order data using Python, pandas, and machine learning techniques.
-The goal is to clean the data, discover patterns, and build predictive models to gain business insights.
+The goal is to clean the data, discover patterns, group and cluster purchase orders, and build predictive models to gain business insights.

 ---